utiasDSL/drone-models/docs/concepts/drone-models.md

 - Most complete simplified model
 - Better at high speeds

-**When to use:**
-- Real-time applications requiring speed
+**When to use:** Real-time applications requiring speed, e.g., model based control
-- Reinforcement learning training
-- Educational demonstrations
-- Rapid prototyping

 ```python
 from drone_models.so_rpy import dynamics as so_rpy_dynamics